TristanFauvel/Gridcells/Gridcells_model/Readme.md

 This program is an implementation of the model presented in Kropff E, Treves A. The emergence of grid cells: Intelligent design or just adaptation?
 Hippocampus.
 2008;18(12):1256-69. doi: 10.1002/hipo.20520.
 PMID: 19021261.
 Si B, Kropff E, Treves A. Grid alignment in entorhinal cortex.
 Biol Cybern.
 2012 Oct;106(8-9):483-506. doi: 10.1007/s00422-012-0513-7.
 Epub 2012 Aug 15.
 PMID: 22892761.
 This implementation is a computational neuroscience course project.
-Since some aspects of the original model are not presented in the paper (in particular the animal's trajectory generating process), these were.
+Since some aspects of the original model are not presented in the paper (in particular the animal's trajectory generating process), these were implemented de novo.

 ## What are grid cells?
 A grid cell is a place-modulated neuron whose multiple firing locations define a periodic triangular array covering the entire available surface of an open two-dimensional environment.